 Shallow reef tanks are between 7 to 20 inches deep.
 Tanks that have a depth of more than 20 inches are considered deep tanks.

-Allow higher light intensities to reach the bottom of the tank
+- Allow higher light intensities to reach the bottom of the tank

-Easier to clean and maintain
+- Easier to clean and maintain

-Don’t require a long time to arrange and set up the corals and other elements
+- Don’t require a long time to arrange and set up the corals and other elements

-Offer simple, no-fuss aquascaping options
+- Offer simple, no-fuss aquascaping options

-Easier to access
+- Easier to access

-Finding compatible inhabitants to fill the tank is easy
+- Finding compatible inhabitants to fill the tank is easy

-Perfect for a look-down view of the tank.
+- Perfect for a look-down view of the tank.

-Provide a lagoon-style display
+- Provide a lagoon-style display

-Give the fish less usable space
+- Give the fish less usable space

-Offer less decorating choices
+- Offer fewer decorating choices

-Can be difficult to maintain a constant balance of the water chemistry
+- Can be difficult to maintain a constant balance of the water chemistry

-Rock structure is restricted due to limited tank height
+- Rock structure is restricted due to limited tank height